 Sponsor vs. Non-sponsor of an Event.

 The determination of who is a sponsor of an event is based on the totality of circumstances.
-Facts that lead an ethics official to determine if an individual/entity is a sponsor are:
+Facts that lead an ethics official to determine if an individual/entity is a sponsor are whether the person/entity:

 All of these factors are weighted to determine who is truly a sponsor of an event.